 If specifications and technical terms are something that will leave you confused, then it’s good you’re with us right now.
 We’ve got you covered.
 In this article, you’ll find a roundup of some of the best studio monitors under 300 dollars.
 You can get high-quality devices without you having to break the bank too much.
 Take a look and see if there’s anything that’ll interest you.
-There are several studio monitors that cost up to $500 but they also provide amazing sound quality and if you’re looking for the best stuff then you should check that post!
+There are several studio monitors ranging from $100, $500 to around $1000 but they also provide amazing sound quality and if you’re looking for the best stuff then you should check that post!
 There are cheaper options too but we recommend going for quality and this post is the perfect balance between quality and pricing!

 KRK RP5G3-59107 Monitor Review

 The RP53G-59107 has everything you’d expect good studio monitors should have.
 They offer loud, crisp sound quality, they contain all the connections a user might require and they fit comfortably in almost any workspace because of how compact and sleek they are.
 The additional low frequency, high frequency, and volume trim ports make these speakers a near-perfect studio monitor option.

 Another great thing about these speakers is that they’re a pretty accurate and clean monitor that comes at a very affordable price.
 Many other speakers tend to exaggerate lows and highs, however, with this one, in particular, you can get a sound that’s very authentic.
 Not all the best studio monitors under $300 can do what this one can.

 Even though they might not be the most accurate, their overall build and price tag makes these speakers a super catch.

 - You get the basics as well as a lot more

 - Provides super clear and loud sound quality